Chapter 19.122 RCW

 (c) Other substances designated as hazardous by the secretary of transportation and incorporated by reference by the commission by rule.

-(17) "Marking" means the use of stakes, paint, or other clearly identifiable materials to show the field location of underground facilities, in accordance with the current color code standard of the American public works association.
-Markings shall include identification letters indicating the specific type of the underground facility.
+(22) "Marking" means the use of stakes, paint, or other clearly identifiable materials to show the field location of underground facilities, in accordance with the current color code standard of the American public works association.
+Markings shall include identification letters indicating the specific type, best known width, and identification of the operator of the underground facility.
 Locate marks are not required to indicate the depth of the underground facility given the potential change of topography over time.

-(18) "Notice" or "notify" means contact in person or by telephone or other electronic method, and, with respect to contact of a one-number locator service, also results in the receipt of a valid excavation confirmation code.
+(23) "Notice" or "notify" means contact in person or by telephone or other electronic method, and, with respect to contact of a one-number locator service, also results in the receipt of an excavation confirmation code.

-(19) "One-number locator service" means a service through which a person can notify facility operators and request marking of underground facilities.
+(24) "One-number locator service" means a service through which a person can notify facility operators and request marking of underground facilities and includes the web-based platform required under RCW 19.122.027(1).

 (a) Distribution systems owned and operated under franchise for the sale, delivery, or distribution of natural gas at retail; or